Santa Clara UniversitySanta Clara, CA United States

 The physical demands described below are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 In accordance with the Americans with Disabilities Act, as amended, the California Fair Employment & Housing Act, and all other applicable laws, SCU provides reasonable accommodations for qualified persons with disabilities.
 A qualified individual is a person who meets skill, experience, education, or other requirements of the position and who can perform the essential functions of the position with or without reasonable accommodation.

 • Considerable time is spent at a desk using a computer terminal.

-• Will be required to travel to other buildings on the campus.
+• May be required to travel to other buildings on the campus.

-• Will be required to attend recruiting events, conferences and training sessions locally and out-of-state.
+• May be required to attend conference and training sessions within Bay Area or out-of-state locations.

 The work environment characteristics described below are representative of those an employee encounters while performing the essential functions of this job.

 • Typical office environment.
 Share spaces with teammates.